-Summary statistics for each of the OSCE stations for each test form for October 2021 are provided in Table 6.
+Summary statistics for each of the OSCE stations for each test form for 2022 are provided in Table 6 and Table 7.
 The percentage of missing data, average station scores or p-values, SD of station scores and station total correlations (STCs) are presented.
 Please refer to Section 3, Exam Scoring, for calculation of station scores.

 P-values are the average station scores that candidates achieved on each of the stations.
 In general, p-values indicate station difficulty and range between 0 and 1.
-Station p-values that b One No Standing case from test form 1 and one No Standing case from test form 3 were excluded from calculations are low (< 0.20) indicate a difficult station and those that are high (> 0.90) indicate an easy station.
+Station p-values that are low (< 0.20) indicate a difficult station and those that are high (> 0.90) indicate an easy station.
 P-values are sample dependent.
 That is, comparisons of p-values across different samples of candidates do not take into account potential differences in overall candidate ability.
 As such, p-values should not be overinterpreted or used as the only indicator of difficulty.
 Rather, p-values provide a general sense of the range of difficulty of stations on a particular test form.